JohnBorghi/intro_to_github/jargon.md

 Collaborator - A person who can make changes to the files in a repository.
 Has to be invited to contribute by the repository owner.

 Commit - A revision or change to a file in a repository.

+Clone - A copy of a repository that exists locally, on your computer.

+Merge - Updating files by incorporating the changes introduced in new commits.

+Push - Sending commits from a local repository to a remote repository.